 Get Them Involved

-An important step for decorating your child’s bedroom is discussing with them what they want.
+An important step for decorating children’s bedrooms is discussing with them what they want.
 They may already have some ideas, and as well as enjoying being involved, they will appreciate the responsibility and trust.
 You don’t have to give them any big jobs; simply let them look through catalogues or websites with you, and get their input on furniture, colour, wallpaper, etc. Obviously, older children can get more involved with the actual decorating if they’re up for it!

 The Right Bed

 The bed is obviously one of the key features of a bedroom, so you shouldn’t make this choice lightly.
 There are many types available, and each can cater for different needs and necessities.
 Bunk beds are always loved by kids, and will be ideal if more than one child is sharing the room.
-You can also get a bunk bed for a single child, which instead of another bed has a desk or storage space.
+You can also get a cabin bed for a single child, these incorporate a desk, storage or seating and are a very space-efficient option.
 A small double bed can be great for some children, giving them the room to sleep or to sit on during the day.
 Try to position the bed where it will integrate well into the shape of the room; this is often against a wall on at least one side, but have a play around with different positions before making your choice.

 Storage is something you must have for your child – can they ever have enough?!
 Toys, clothes, stationery, books, games… the list goes on, and you need places to put it all.
 A child will happily leave things around the room and house, so you should always encourage them to use their cupboards and boxes and have plenty accessible.
 Baskets, cabinets, wardrobes, drawers, shelves, a wardrobe and more are all options, so determine what fits and works for the room and your child.

 As well as providing an updated look to suit their age, decorating your child’s bedroom can address any storage issues and free up space elsewhere in the home as a result.
 Ultimately, the look you go for should reflect what’s best for your child, and most practical for you as a family.
-What are your tips for decorating a child’s bedroom?
+What are your tips for decorating children’s bedrooms?